falcosecurity/driverkit/docs/builder.md

 ```

 Essentially, the various methods that you are implementing are needed to:
-* filling the script template (see below), that is a `bash` script that will be executed by driverkit at build time
+* fill the script template (see below), that is a `bash` script that will be executed by driverkit at build time
-* fetching kernel headers urls that will later be downloaded inside the builder container, and used for the driver build
+* fetch kernel headers urls that will later be downloaded inside the builder container, and used for the driver build

 Under `pkg/driverbuilder/builder/templates` folder, you can find all the template scripts for the supported builders.
 Adding a new template there and using `go:embed` to include it in your builder, allows leaner code